csommerl/js_101/lesson2/lesson2_notes.md

 READ	= retrieve a value from a variable
 IF/ELSE = IF/ELSE	show conditional branches in logic
 WHILE	= show looping logic
-END	= end of the program
+SUBPROCESS = show that some other thing will perform a task END	= end of the program

 Pseudocode Practice 1: a function that returns the sum of two numbers